NicDoesCode/SMSGFX-docs/docs/source/functions/palette-editor.rst

 Naming a palette
 ~~~~~~~~~~~~~~~~
-You can assign a friendly name to your palette, this doesn't affect the palette itself, but will cause SMSGFX to automatically generate a code comment with the palette name when you export your project as code.
+You can assign a friendly name to your palette, this doesn't affect the palette itself, but will cause SMSGFX to automatically
+generate a code comment with the palette name when you export your project as code.

-To name your palette, in the palette editor, click into the textbox above the palette, and type a new name.
+To name your palette, in the palette editor, with the palette selected, either click onto the name of the palette or the edit
+icon next to the name of the palette, and then type a new name.

-Changes are automatically saved.
+Changes are automatically saved when you exit the text box.

 Emulate system colours
 ~~~~~~~~~~~~~~~~~~~~~~
 Enabling this function will show your palette colours and render your tile set colours to look similar to how they would look on the target system.

-For the Master System this may have a profound impact on how your image looks, however it will give you an accurate preview of the final image.
+If you've defined colours using RGB, then enabling this may have a profound impact on how your image looks, however it is recommended as it gives you an accurate indication of the final image.
-For the Game Gear this may not make a large difference to your image because of the expanded colour palette that the Game Gear is capable of rendering.

 Import a palette from code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~